PermafrostDiscoveryGateway/viz-info/09_iwp-workflow.md

 10. Adjust `viz-workflow/PRODUCTION_IWP_CONFIG.py` as needed:
     - With the new batch of data, the data path will need to be updated to Juliet's scratch dir.
 After this, the input path will rarely need to be changed (only if the IWP data pre-processing is updated and therefore new files have been transferred).
     - The output path will __always__ need to be changed, as we retain the outputs of past runs and do not overwrite them.
-Change the path following `/scratch/bbki/julietcohen`.
+Change the path following `/scratch/bbou/julietcohen/`.
-        - Even though we are using `bbou` credits, transfer the files to `bbki` because the latter is the allocation with unlimited credits gneerously provided by the Delta team. `/scratch/bbou` likely does not have enough storage space.
     - There is an opportunity for automation here: use an f-string for the dir name, with a variable that is the date pulled from the command line so it is always different than the last run.

 11. Still within the `viz-workflow/slurm` dir, ssh into the head node associated with that job by running `ssh gpub059`.
 Recall that you are already in a `tmux` session, which you switched into before running the `sbatch` command to claim nodes.